binary-castle/dap-doc/Writerside/topics/prescription.md

 </note>
 </li>
 <li>
-This is Drug section, to add drug in the prescription you can you select/create drug, drug type, strength, doses, duration adn drug advices
+This is <a href="drug_management.md">Drug</a> section, to add drug in the prescription you can you select/ <a href="drug_management.md#drug-variation-at-prescription-writing">create drug</a>, drug type, strength, doses, duration adn drug advices
 </li>
 <li>